prasys/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 _If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation._

-### Any other comments?

-## Preprocessing/cleaning/labeling
+## Cleaning

 _The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
 For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order._

-### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
+### Was any cleaning of the data done (e.g, removal of instances, processing of missing values)?

 _If so, please provide a description.
 If not, you may skip the remainder of the questions in this section._

-### Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
+### Was the “raw” data saved in addition to the cleaned data (e.g., to support unanticipated future uses)?

 _If so, please provide a link or other access point to the “raw” data._

-### Is the software used to preprocess/clean/label the instances available?

-_If so, please provide a link or other access point._

-### Any other comments?

 ## Uses